How to describe company processes using a Turtle Diagram

 Process owner – a Key figure

 Any Process Card based on a turtle diagram must have an owner.
-According to the process approach, it is no longer the former “IMS representative” or the current “Coordinator / Representative”.
-It is worth remembering when describing the job position for the Operational, Production, Logistics, Maintenance, HR, IT ect.
+According to the process approach, it is no longer the former “IMS representative” or the current “Coordinator / Representative.”
+It is worth remembering this when describing the job position for the Operational, Production, Logistics, Maintenance, HR, IT, etc.

 Process inputs and outputs

 In the process approach, the processes are not separate islands.
-Almost all of them interact with other processes, and all dependencies are most often presented on the Process Map.
+Almost all of them interact with other processes and all dependencies are most often presented on the Process Map.
 Each process extracts relevant information from the others.
-Likewise, from a given process, the output information is used as input in other processes.

 Consider the example of a Process Card for Customer Quality.
 In this case, our inputs will be, for example:

-• New Launches – providing information regarding the tooling status in the launch phase and manages the implementation of changes in current production at the client and our organization request
+• New Launches: providing information regarding the tooling status in the launch phase and managing the implementation of changes in current production at the client and our organization request

-• Logistics – having information about production plans, downtimes, shipments and orders
+• Logistics: providing information about production plans, downtimes, shipments, and orders

 The outputs, on the other hand, will affect, among others:

-• Process Quality – for example, when introducing corrective and preventive actions in the production process resulting from the received complaint
+• Process Quality: for example, when introducing corrective and preventive actions in the production process resulting from a received complaint

-• Supplier Quality – managing information provided to sub-suppliers regarding quality of delivered components and complaints to the supplier
+• Supplier Quality: managing information provided to sub-suppliers regarding the quality of delivered components and complaints to the supplier

 Turtle Diagram vs. Process description

 Thanks to the description of the process, we can present in detail the sources that initiate the process, together with an indication of the tools used.
-Appropriate communication to the departments involved should not be forgotten either.
-The description should also include activity indicating when our process is considered complete.
+Do not forget to communicate appropriately with the involved departments.

 Human resources and material resources